OTGApps/Limer/Readme.md

 ![](https://raw.github.com/MohawkApps/Limer/master/art/Limer.iconset/icon_256x256.png)

-This is the complete source code for the RubyMotion app Limer, available in the App Store.
+This is the complete source code for the RubyMotion app Limer.

 This project is open source under the MIT license (see *License* file).

+## What does it do?

+Check out the app's [description on my website](http://www.mohawkapps.com/app/limer/)!

 ## Getting it